tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-10-quotebacks.md

 ![](/images/quotebacks-library.png)

-This is what an embedded quoteback looks like:
+And this is a quoteback embedded on my blog:

 <blockquote class="quoteback" data-title="A Text Renaissance" data-author="@ribbonfarm" cite="https://www.ribbonfarm.com/2020/02/24/a-text-renaissance/">
 The text renaissance is an actual <em>renaissance. </em>It’s a story of history-inspired renewal in a very fundamental way: exciting recent developments are due in part to a new generation of young product visionaries circling back to the early history of digital text, rediscovering old, abandoned ideas, and reimagining the bleeding edge in terms of the unexplored adjacent possible of the 80s and 90s.